Biological Decontamination of Medical Equipment

 This project included the biological decontamination (including research and feasibility study) of invasive sonography equipment for a national medical supply organization.
-Etiological decontamination procedures for infectious fluid contamination of intricate sonography equipment was performed, including research and development (in conjunction with public health and CDC guidelines and university personnel) of an appropriate decontamination procedure and sampling protocol to ensure decontamination of equipment in various east coast locations; and legal testimony.
+Etiological decontamination procedures for infectious fluid contamination of intricate sonography equipment were developed and performed.
+An appropriate decontamination procedure and sampling protocol to ensure decontamination of equipment in various east coast locations as well, and legal testimony occurred.

 Zika Virus Prevention Exercise

-Under an award from the PA DOH in 2017, our Emergency and Risk Management division designed and facilitated a tabletop exercise for a multi-jurisdictional, multi-disciplinary audience, with a goal of evaluating the current response strategy and efficacy of coordinated response plans.
+Under an award from a state health department, our Emergency and Risk Management division designed and facilitated a tabletop exercise for a multi-jurisdictional, multi-disciplinary audience, with a goal of evaluating the current response strategy and efficacy of coordinated response plans.
 The exercise design incorporated stakeholder input and tested integration of local, state, and federal response efforts to nationally-recognized standards, guidelines, and best practices.
-The tabletop exercise was part of a series of events that escalated the complexity of the response required to provide public health to the impacted area, inclusive of risk assessment, outreach and communication, vector control and mitigation, and overall resource coordination.
+The exercise was part of a series of events that escalated the complexity of the response required to provide public health services to the impacted area, inclusive of risk assessment, outreach and communication, vector control and mitigation, and overall resource coordination.

 Homeland Security Exercise and Evaluation Program

-This project included the development and management in regional and county-wide emergency response tabletop, functional full-scale exercises, and drills.
+This project included the development and management of regional emergency response, full-scale exercises and drills.
 In addition, seminars, workshops, and tabletop exercises were conducted with multiple Counter-Terrorism Task Forces.
-Exercises were multidisciplinary (EMS, Fire HazMat, Government, etc.) and included evaluation after-action reports and best practices identified in compliance with Homeland Security Exercise and Evaluation Program (HSEEP).
+Exercises were multidisciplinary (EMS, Fire HazMat, Government, etc.) and included evaluation, after-action reports and best practices identified in compliance with the US Department of Homeland Security Exercise and Evaluation Program (HSEEP).

 Process Safety Management (PSM)/Risk Management Plan (RMP)